SSWConsulting/SSW.Rules.Content/rules/do-you-know-roll-forward-or-roll-backward/rule.md

 created: 2024-07-10T05:56:48.707Z
 guid: dc944a7a-f2dd-4410-8629-5eb8d320ff51
 ---
-In software development, deciding whether to **roll forward** or **roll backward** during deployments is crucial for maintaining system stability.
+In software development, deciding whether to **Roll Forward** or **Roll Backward** during deployments is crucial for maintaining system stability.
 This rule provides detailed scenarios to help determine the best strategy for handling deployment issues.

 #### Rolling Forward
 Rolling forward involves moving ahead with a new deployment or update, even if issues arise.
 The aim is to quickly apply a fix or additional update to resolve any problems caused by the initial deployment.